 Bonnie Betts, Psy.D.

-Positive relationships can be just as important as nutrition and physical activity to our health and well-being.
-And, even though relationships with others may evolve over time, maintaining a strong social network as we age can contribute to a longer, healthier life.
+Positive relationships can be as important to your health and well-being as nutrition and physical activity.
+Even though relationships with others may evolve, maintaining a strong social network as you age can contribute to a longer, healthier life.

-A social network is simply a group people who are close to you.
-This network — which can be made up of made up of friends, family, coworkers, neighbors and others — is how we give and receive both instrumental and emotional support.
+A social network is simply a group of people close to you.
+This network — made up of friends, family, co-workers, neighbors and others — is how you give and receive instrumental and emotional support.

-Instrumental support is the tangible help we give or receive through things like transportation for a neighbor or child care for friends or family.
-Emotional support is intended to lift our spirits, relieve sadness, encourage us toward goals or help with problem -solving.
+Instrumental support is the tangible help you give or receive through acts, such as providing transportation for a neighbor to an appointment or offering child care for friends or family.
+Emotional support is intended to lift someone's spirits, relieve sadness, give encouragement or offer advice.

 Think of your networks and relationships as a convoy traveling down the road of life with you.
-Some of our relationships are in it for the long haul.
-Others use the on- or of- ramps, and some take different roads entirely.
-Relationships in your convoy change over time, but all provide support and contribute to your well-being along the way.
+Some of your relationships are in it for the long haul.
+Others use the on- or offramps, and some take different roads entirely.
+Relationships in your convoy change over time, but all provide support and contribute to your well-being along the journey.

-As we age, the road can sometimes feel lonely — caring for children or aging parents can make it challenging to maintain friendships.
-This is normal and means you have to be more intentional about establishing and maintaining relationships, which isn't easy.
+As people age, the road can feel lonely.
+Caring for children or aging parents can make it challenging to maintain friendships.
+This is normal, and means you must be more intentional about establishing and maintaining relationships, which isn't easy.

-If you're looking to expand your social network, here are some ideas:
+If you're looking to expand your social network, try a few of these ideas:

-- Do an inventory of who is already in your social network — are there people who you have already met you could connect with?
+Do an inventory of who is already in your social network.
+Are there people you have already met you could reconnect with?

 - Make the effort to reach out.